ucla-its/basic-AWS/README.md

 AWS has various tools to track your usage against the Free Tier limits or more generally, this page provides a basic [introduction](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/tracking-free-tier-usage.html).

 We've really only scratched the surface of what AWS can do– using just two of a vast number of available services: EC2 (our compute platform), and EBS (Elastic Block Store, the default storage type for our EC2 instance).
 If you found this interesting, definitely learn more through the AWS documentation, AWS Educate, or whatever other resources you can find.
-Hope you found this intro helpful!s
+Hope you found this intro helpful!